 A hard-cracking outer sugar shell and soft fresh fruit on the inside.
 It is a fun treat you will want to make again and again.
 And this hard cracking noise has become a tiktok trend.
 How funny!

-I serve tanghulu in the traditional way, on a long bamboo stick.
 It is a fun addition to any dessert table.
 I especially love giving tanghulu strawberries on Valentine's Day instead of traditional chocolate-covered strawberries.

 The ingredients are simple which is why I think everyone should try making tanghulu at home.
 For this recipe you need: